 STEM LEGO Camp: Creating Mathematically Focused Scholars

-This summer at STEM, we featured our first two weeks of STEM LEGO camp.
-Our LEGO Camp featured a multitude of dynamic and challenging LEGO-based building projects for our scholars.
-These projects included building LEGO houses and airplanes with running propellers.
-Our STEM scholars even spent time creating their own LEGO mazes, which they then navigated and solved by rolling marbles through each maze.
+This summer, STEM hosted its first two weeks of LEGO camp.
+The camp offered dynamic and challenging LEGO-based building projects.
+Scholars built houses and airplanes with running propellers.
+They also designed their own LEGO mazes and solved them by rolling marbles through each.

 STEM Child Care – Creating Passionate Lifelong Learners.
 Enroll Today.